Introduction

 The learning commitment is around 1.5 days per month over the ten-month period from September each year to June the following year, which is a mix of pre-work for each event, engagement in the ten full day facilitated group sessions and reflective practice afterwards.
 The events include:

 The modules provide a blend of theory input, group dialogue, skills practice, and adaptive learning.
 The learning format is highly experiential.
-In each module, participants are introduced to concepts, such as “adaptive leadership” (see note 1), and then encouraged and supported, through their adaptive learning sets, to work through their live work-based “adaptive” or “wicked” issues, to put their learning of the theory into practice back in the workplace.
+In each module, participants are introduced to concepts, such as “adaptive leadership” (see note 1 above), and then encouraged and supported, through their adaptive learning sets, to work through their live work-based “adaptive” or “wicked” issues, to put their learning of the theory into practice back in the workplace.

 There will also be access to other national events and participants are recommended to check out Leadership Links for details of further national development activities and events which might be of interest.